micmejia/bible-dump/NKJV/Deuteronomy/Deut 10.md

 ###### 1
-"At that time the Lord said to me, [^a]'Hew for yourself two tablets of stone like the first, and come up to Me on the mountain and make yourself an ark of wood.
+"At that time the Lord said to me, 'Hew for yourself two tablets of stone like the first, and come up to Me on the mountain and make yourself an ark of wood.

 ###### 2
 And I will write on the tablets the words that were on the first tablets, which you broke; and you shall put them in the ark.'